simard-landscape-lab/sari-tutorial/readme.md

 We gratefully and humbly acknowledge JAXA for the use of ALOS-2 data to generate a coherence image over Mondah, Gabon generated using ISCE2.
 We are also grateful to the ASF for providing easy access to ALOS-1 radiometrically and terrain corrected tiles over Mondah and Ko Panyi.

 A portion of this research was performed at the Jet Propulsion Laboratory, California Institute of Technology.

-Copyright 2019 California Institute of Technology.
-US Government Support Acknowledged.
+Copyright 2019 by the California Institute of Technology.
+ALL RIGHTS RESERVED.
+United States Government Sponsorship acknowledged.
+Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

+This software may be subject to U.S. export control laws.
+By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
+User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.